 Just off the coast of Queensland in Australia are the islands of the Great Barrier Reef.
 Some are tiny specks, others little more than sandy cay swirls, crowded with seabirds, but all are spectacular and worthy of their UNESCO World Heritage status.

 The Great Barrier Reef is one of the natural wonders of the world.
-Stretching 2,300 kilometres from the tip of Cape York in the north to Bundaberg in the south, it is the world’s largest collection of coral reefs, home to an abundance of marine and bird life and, as a result, was awarded World Heritage status by UNESCO in 1981.
+Stretching 2,300 km (1,429 miles) from the tip of Cape York in the north to Bundaberg in the south, it is the world’s largest collection of coral reefs, home to an abundance of marine and bird life and, as a result, was awarded World Heritage status by UNESCO in 1981.